Wii Fit U: Release

-The game became available for purchase, in standard and Wii Balance Board bundles with Fit Meters, in December 2013 in the PAL regions and on January 10, 2014 in North America.
+The game became available for purchase, in standard and Wii Balance Board bundles with Fit Meters, in December 2013 in the PAL regions and on January 10, 2014, in North America.
 In Japan the physical copy became available on February 1, 2014, although it had been released previously on the eShop than in North America and the PAL regions.

 Reception

 Critical reception

 Wii Fit U, overall, is well received by critics, having a score of 72 out of 100 by 19 critics on Metacritic.
 One Metacritic review described it as being "friendly" and not "as hardcore as some fitness buffs may like."
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 54% of critics.
 Nintendo World Report praises the game for revolutionizing the exercising genre of video games by building upon its predecessor Wii Fit with "robust and customizable routines" and the gym community for motivation.
 Gaming magazine Polygon criticizes Wii Fit U as "too light-weight to be a contender" for actual exercise.
 Lifewire called it an "[i]nteresting use of the Gamepad [with] clever new mini-games [and an] improved fitness routine setup [compared to Wii Fit]".
 PC Magazine rated it 4 out of 5 or "excellent", calling it engaging and fun with many activities, as a worthy sequel and fitness tool.
 The New York Times described the game and its physical setup as efficient, unobtrusive, and motivating—concluding that "it’s cheaper than joining a gym and it beats sitting on the couch and playing video games".
 US Gamer said that "[b]alance exercises are the most 'game-like' of all the activities", and that the game has solid integration with Nintendo's now-defunct Miiverse social network.
 Giving it a 4.5 out of 5, US Gamer concluded "Wii Fit U is a very solid package that achieves its primary goal of making you more aware of your fitness, how your body works and what you might need to do to make it work better.
 Its game-like nature and Nintendo charm keeps it interesting, enjoyable and never demoralizing."

 Benefits studies

-Wii Fit U, Unlike Wii Fit, has been used for treatments in physical therapy and not just for basic exercise.
-The Centers for Disease Control and Prevention, the CDC, has used games that involve light to moderate activity in those with brain damage to aid in the patient's recovery.
+Wii Fit U, unlike Wii Fit, has been used for treatments in physical therapy and not just for basic exercise.
+The Centers for Disease Control and Prevention (CDC) has used games that involve light to moderate activity in those with brain damage to aid in the patient's recovery.
 Research has found that users feel a better sense of balance and upper body motion, initiating a healing for those with brain injury.

 Concerning basic exercise, one study found that Wii Fit U is not fit for intensive exercise but rather moderate exercise and conditioning.
 The study concluded that the ability of the game's diverse exercises to increase physical growth is unknown.